-Level 3 -DEFINITION OF INFRACTION - Intentional plagiarisms or cheating on a major exam, statewide assessment or project or the falsification of school records.
+Level 3 - DEFINITION OF INFRACTION - Intentional plagiarisms or cheating on a major exam, statewide assessment or project or the falsification of school records.
 Includes but is not limited to cheating on major exams, statewide assessments or other state mandated academic work; Include the falsification of school records; forgery; Level 3 may be used for students who violate the school policy on academic dishonesty three or more times during the same school year.

-Tea cher M & Ti Managed er 1 Admi nistrato r Maı naged & z Tier 2 Tier 3 istrative aged

-LEVELS Teacher Managed and/or Consequences Redo Assignment Confiscation Administrative Detention Saturday School (1-5 days) If applicable In-School Suspension (1-5) In-School Suspension (6-10) Check-in/Check-out Behavior Intervention Group Out of School Suspension (1-5) Out of School Suspension (6-10) Restitution Report to Law Enforcement FBA and BIP Long-Term Suspension (more than 10 days) Expulsion beyond the current school semester or year
+Tea cher M & Ti Managed er 1 Admi nistrato r Maı naged & z Tier 2 Tier 3 istrative aged LEVELS Teacher Managed and/or Consequences Redo Assignment Confiscation Administrative Detention Saturday School (1-5 days) If applicable In-School Suspension (1-5) In-School Suspension (6-10) Check-in/Check-out Behavior Intervention Group Out of School Suspension (1-5) Out of School Suspension (6-10) Restitution Report to Law Enforcement FBA and BIP Long-Term Suspension (more than 10 days) Expulsion beyond the current school semester or year s 1 1 1.2 2 2 2.2 ł 2 1 1-2 2 3 2-3

-Г 1

-1 1 1-2 2 3 2-3

-2 1 2 2